You probably know AAA, or Triple A, for its roadside assistance and other benefits for drivers.

 Our AAA Life Insurance Company Review for 2019

-Founded back in 1969, more than 65 years after the more famous automobile arm, AAA Life Insurance Company began its new business model extending life insurance products to consumers nationwide in an attempt to not only take advantage of its already well known brand and market share, but also to add another layer of convenience and affordability to its growing customer base.
+In 1969, AAA began extending life insurance products to consumers nationwide in an attempt to not only take advantage of its already well-known brand and market share and add another layer of convenience and affordability to its growing customer base.

-Today, AAA Life Insurance Company serves more than a million loyal consumers, with products ranging from life insurance to travel insurance and a host of options in between.
+Today, AAA Life Insurance Company, headquartered in Livonia, Michigan, serves more than a million loyal consumers, with products ranging from life insurance to travel insurance and a host of options in between.

-Having only been in the life insurance business for 40 years, and by comparison of size and scope of its life insurance sector, AAA is not yet one of the elite insurers in the marketplace.
+Having only been in the life insurance business for 40 years, AAA is not yet one of the elite life insurance providers in the marketplace.

 However, by taking advantage of the brand already built and giving consumers what they need where their property and casualty agent can’t, they are continuing to grow.

-The traditional line of products is what most life insurance companies have, a simple and straightforward life policy which is fully underwritten.
+The traditional term life product is comparable to what most life insurance companies offer: a simple and straightforward life policy which is fully underwritten.

-This means you’ll need to complete a physical, have your medical history and motor vehicle report checked, and wait as long as several weeks to get insured.
+This means you’ll need to complete a physical, have your medical history and motor vehicle report checked, and wait up to a few weeks to get insured.

 Here are some key features of the Traditional Term Life Insurance product from AAA: